xiaohw7/cgmoi/README.md

       * Above equation uses parallel axis parallel axis theorem to correct MOI vector with reference to the CG and find vector of MOI.
 JxG, JyG, JzG are the MOI in x, y, and z direction respectively.

 ## Instructions
-(Below are instructions on how to set up each individual component of the cgmoi machine as well as some notes I made on the problems I faced)
+Below are instructions on how to set up each individual component of the cgmoi machine as well as some notes I made on the problems I faced in the process.

 ### HX711 ADC and load cells: